Slain Toronto doctor Elana Fric-Shamji’s husband assaulted her weeks before killing: court documents

 They allege the money was transferred just days after lawyers for the Frics asked Dr. Shamji’s lawyers on Dec.
 11 to freeze his assets pending a formal court order, which was later obtained Jan.
 18.

-Alan Gold, a lawyer acting for Dr. Shamji’s criminal lawyers, Liam O’Connor and Lisa Pomerant, said in an e-mail that no request was made regarding an asset-freeze order on Dec.
-11. He also said that the judge’s Jan.
-18 order does not call for a freeze on the trust accounts of Dr. Shamji’s lawyers.
+Alan Gold, a lawyer acting for Dr. Shamji’s criminal lawyers, Liam O’Connor and Lisa Pomerant, initially said in an e-mail that no request was made regarding an asset-freeze order on Dec.
+11. He later stated in a subsequent e-mail only that there was no discussion of a freeze on the trust accounts of Dr. Shamji’s lawyers.
+He also said that the judge’s Jan.
+18 order does not call for a freeze on the trust accounts.

 Mr. Gold said that “full financial disclosure” of all funds received by Ms. Pomerant had been made, and that the Frics’ lawyer, Jeanie DeMarco of Osler Hoskin & Harcourt LLP, had already been paid $25,000 for legal costs from the funds in the trust account.